syedpeer/netlifycms-gridsome-suits/content/posts/another-image-test.md

 cover_image: ../../static/images/uploads/sun-3713835_1920.jpg
 description: I am trying some image uploads.
 ---
-And I also write something down.
+And I also write something down here so everyone can see.